Easy Sausage Stuffed Shells are loaded with meaty goodness, eggplant, spinach, tomatoes and cheese – making for the ultimate weeknight dinner.

 This recipe makes a large quantity; to freeze half for a later meal, split prepared shells and sauce between two smaller casserole dishes.
 Wrap one casserole dish well in aluminum foil and freeze for up to 2 months.
 To serve, thaw overnight in the refrigerator and bake 15 min more than directed.

 For more easy pasta dinners like these stuffed shells, try some of my favorites from around the web:

-Recipe by Tara Bench.
+Recipe by Tara Teaspoon.
 Photography by Jason Donnelly.
 Food Styling by Nicole Faber.
 Prop Styling by Carol Linnan.
 Originally published 1/09 in LHJ.